simonauner/video-page/README.md

 ## About

-This is a SSR React app that uses express as the server application.
+This is a ~~React~~ Preact app that uses express as the server application.
 It uses parcel to bundle the frontend code.
 Is uses [PAM CSS](https://mrgreentech.github.io/pam/) to leverage [AMCSS](https://amcss.github.io/) principles about CSS scalable and maintainable styling.
+The server also hosts an API.

 ## Getting started